danielyewright/sails-auth/README.md

 # sails-auth

-a [Sails v1](https://sailsjs.com) application using JWT/Passport for authentication, and Winston for logging to files.
+a [Sails v1](https://sailsjs.com) application using JWT & Passport for authentication, and [Winston](https://github.com/winstonjs/winston) for logging to files.

 ### Getting Started